JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Changes need to be made in two places: [`intellij`](tools_gradle_intellij_plugin.md#configuration-intellij-extension) extension and [`runIde`](tools_gradle_intellij_plugin.md#tasks-runide) task.

 The Gradle plugin attributes describing the configuration of the [IntelliJ Platform used to build the plugin project](configuring_plugin_project.md#intellij-platform-configuration) must be explicitly set in the `intellij` task.
-The [`intellij.type`](tools_gradle_intellij_plugin.md#intellij-extension-type) is `IU` because although the IntelliJ IDEA Community Edition defines the IntelliJ Platform, the PHP plugin is only compatible with IntelliJ IDEA Ultimate.
+The [`intellij.type`](tools_gradle_intellij_plugin.md#intellij-extension-type) is `IU` because although the IntelliJ IDEA defines the IntelliJ Platform, the PHP plugin is only compatible with IntelliJ IDEA Ultimate.
 The [`intellij.version`](tools_gradle_intellij_plugin.md#intellij-extension-version) is _baseIntelliJPlatformVersion_.

 Any [dependencies](configuring_plugin_project.md#plugin-dependencies) on _targetIDE_-specific plugins or modules must be declared in the [`intellij`](tools_gradle_intellij_plugin.md#configuration-intellij-extension) extension.